coleifer/peewee/docs/peewee/quickstart.rst

     >>> query = (Person
     ...          .select()
-    ...          .where((Person.birthday > d1940) & (Person.birthday < d1960)))
+    ...          .where(Person.birthday.between(d1940, d1960)))
     ...
     >>> for person in query:
     ...     print person.name, person.birthday
     ...
     Herb 1950-05-05

 One last query.
 This will use a SQL function to find all people whose names start with either an upper or lower-case *G*:

 .. code-block:: pycon